 Parallels Desktop for Mac is a fast and responsive virtualization application for macOS.
 It is designed for the average user, is priced competitively, comes with great support, and makes installing Windows a breeze.

 That’s a great combination of features, which is why I’ve chosen it as the winner for Mac users.
 There are a number of versions, starting at $79.95.

-I thoroughly tested most features of this app, so if you'd like more details, check out our full review of Parallels Desktop 13.
-Also have a look at our Windows winners—they are strong contenders for Mac users as well.
+I thoroughly tested most features of this app, so if you’d like more details, check out our full Parallels Desktop review.
+Also, have a look at our Windows winners—they are strong contenders for Mac users as well.